diffplug/spotless/plugin-gradle/README.md

 for a project.

-The format to specify the sort order follows the `outlinesortoption` and `org.eclipse.jdt.ui.visibility.order` properties that can be found in the workspace folder of your Eclipse IDE (look up the file `.plugins/org.eclipse.core.runtime/.settings/org.eclipse.jdt.ui.prefs` in your workspace directory).
+The format to specify the sort order follows the `outlinesortoption` and `org.eclipse.jdt.ui.visibility.order` properties that can be found in the workspace folder of your Eclipse IDE.
+Look up the file `.plugins/org.eclipse.core.runtime/.settings/org.eclipse.jdt.ui.prefs` in your workspace directory.

 ```gradle
 spotless {